J4X-98/Writeups/Websites/DamnVulnerableDeFi/08_Puppet/writeup.md

 await lendingPool.connect(player).borrow(POOL_INITIAL_TOKEN_BALANCE, player.address, {value: await lendingPool.calculateDepositRequired(POOL_INITIAL_TOKEN_BALANCE)});
 ```

-This would unfortunately have been to easy, so the testcase also included the assertion that all has to be done in 1 tx.
+This would unfortunately have been too easy, so the test case also included the assertion that all has to be done in 1 tx.
 Packaging the 2. and 3. call into a constructor isn't that much of an issue, but approve() would still have to be called before.
 So we somehow have to also get the call to approve() into the constructor.
-Luckily the DVT uses a ERC20 implementation that includes functionality for the EIP2612 functionality of permit().
-What permit() does, is that it allows you to set an allowance to yourself, from another contract, if you are able to present a valid signature from said contract.
+Luckily the DVT uses an ERC20 implementation that includes functionality for the EIP2612 functionality of permit().
+What permit() does, is that it allows you to set an allowance to yourself, from another contract, if you can present a valid signature from said contract.

 To generate a valid signature we first need to find out where our contract will be deployed.
-Luckily there is a ethers function for that, getContractAddress(), which we can use as we know the issuers address as well as the nonce (0).
+Luckily there is an ethers function for that, getContractAddress(), which we can use as we know the issuers' address as well as the nonce (0).

 ```js
 const futureAddress = ethers.utils.getContractAddress({from: player.address, nonce: 0});